ghoomfrog/silili/README.md

 >
 > ![image](https://user-images.githubusercontent.com/35694451/236648909-9313cf57-c4dd-4b20-955e-1305d17e47cb.png)

 > **Warning** The language is not set in stone, and official words may be added or removed at any time!
 Your feedback would be much appreciated!
-You can contact me on Discord.
-I'm ghoom#1775.
+You can contact me on Discord (ghoom#1775) or Reddit ([u/Unlimiter](https://www.reddit.com/user/Unlimiter)).

 # Phonology and Orthography